-Vocabulary is expanded to include topics on travel, competition, arts, music, environmental, health/nutrition, relationships, etc. This course culminates with the FLACS exam which is an additional requirement for the Advanced Regents Diploma.
+Vocabulary is expanded to include topics on travel, competition, arts, music, environmental, health/nutrition, relationships, etc. This course culminates with the OHM Boces exam which is an additional requirement for the Advanced Regents Diploma and can also be used for the 4 to 1 pathway to graduation.
 NCAA approved course

-Course Credit Weight Length Prerequisite WCC Spanish 201-Intermediate Spanish 1 1 HS credit 3 college credits 1.05 Full Year Successful completion of Spanish 3 and the Checkpoint B Oneida Herkimer Madison BOCES Exam (OHM BOCES exam) and have received teacher recommendation or, an English Language Learner (ELL) student that has studied in a Spanish-speaking country may get the following Elective credits after verification of their transcript (up to the age of 11; 3 credits; up to the age of 12 - 4 credits; age 13 and above - 5 credits).
-The ELL student must be assessed to be placed at the appropriate level.
+Course Credit Weight Length Prerequisite WCC Spanish 201- Intermediate Spanish 1 1 HS credit 3 college credits 1.05 Full Year Successful completion of Spanish 3 and the Checkpoint B Oneida Herkimer Madison BOCES Exam (OHM BOCES exam) and have received teacher recommendation.
+An English Language Learner (ELL) that has studied in a Spanish-speaking country may get the following Elective credits after verification of their transcript (up to the age of 11; 3 credits; up to the age of 12 - 4 credits; age 13 and above - 5 credits) and be placed in this course after receiving a 90 and above on a department assessment.